Critical Role: Filming and set design

 Matt Jarvis, in the UK print magazine Tabletop Gaming, highlighted "what has changed significantly, even from Critical Roles beginnings, is its production values.
 The audio and video quality of the first few episodes [...] has since been polished by professional lighting, microphones and sets".
 The cast played at a shared table when it was still a home game, however, the first set at Geek & Sundry separated the cast onto three tables.
 The set, nicknamed "Felicia's Bedroom", had numerous issues including poor audio, cameras which blocked the player's eyelines and long distances between the tables.
 O'Brien has stated that it "felt like a child's diorama for a school project".
 The distance also made it challenging for the cast to see the battle maps.
 The show moved to another set early on, which featured a "stony, moodily-lit backdrop".
 A custom game table which allows the cast to sit together was added to the set in July 2017.
 It was designed by Wyrmwood so that the cast can "see each other and interact with each other" while they are filmed from multiple sides.
 Mercer is positioned behind a gamemaster's screen in the inset portion with space for his notes; in the center of the table, there is an area for the miniatures and maps used in combat.
 Critical Role was initially filmed at Geek & Sundry, but moved to its own studio in June 2018.
 From 2016 to 2019, Critical Role was also available on Legendary Digital's Alpha platform.
 The Alpha version featured a number of digital "enhancements" including "special real-time dynamic character sheets, damage and heal animations, and visualizations."
 This version is no longer accessible as Alpha was shut down in March 2019.

-The show originally did a live broadcast but has been pre-recorded since Campaign Two Episode 100; the change occurred as a result of filming conditions during the COVID-19 pandemic.
-The show is filmed in a simultaneous multi-camera setup with two cameras at the players and a third at Mercer, the Dungeon Master.
+The show is filmed in a simultaneous multi-camera setup with two cameras at the players and a third at the Dungeon Master.
 The three camera feeds are "arranged in a single window" for the audience.
 Additionally, a "fourth 'Battle Cam' can be turned on when necessary, to show a close-up of the miniatures and models used for in-game combat".
 This composite approach was novel at the time and more commonly seen in e-sports.
 Prior to this, actual play shows were sometimes using wide-angle lenses in an attempt to include the full table.
 The composite format came to dominate the genre during the late 2010s.
 Em Friedman, for Polygon, commented that showing "all angles of a table, simultaneously, live" meant the reactions of the players became "a significant part of the audience experience, leading to some of the most memorable moments in the show".